-- a) All departments and divisions must purchase or lease only fuel-efficient vehicles for municipal use whenever such vehicles are commercially available and practicable. - b) Preference shall be given to electric, hybrid, and alternative fuel vehicles for purchase or lease by the City. - c) The City will purchase/lease vehicles that are appropriately sized for the purposes to which they are intended. - d) The City will manage and operate its fleet in a manner that is energy efficient and minimizes emissions. - e) All non-exempt vehicles shall be replaced with fuel-efficient vehicles that meet the fuel efficiency ratings outlined in the Policy.
+- a) All departments and divisions must purchase or lease only fuel-efficient vehicles for municipal use whenever such vehicles are commercially available and practicable.
+If a vehicle may be procured through an approved GreenNY procurement specification, the City will follow procedures consistent with those outlined in Section II, "Green Procurement. - b) Preference shall be given to electric, hybrid, and alternative fuel vehicles for purchase or lease by the City. - c) The City will purchase/lease vehicles that are appropriately sized for the purposes to which they are intended. - d) The City will manage and operate its fleet in a manner that is energy efficient and minimizes emissions.

+- e) All non-exempt vehicles shall be replaced with fuel-efficient vehicles that meet the fuel efficiency ratings outlined in the Policy.
 Vehicles shall be replaced when they are no longer operable and may be recycled from one municipal department to another.
 In addition, when replacing exempt vehicles, the function of the vehicle will be reviewed for potential replacement with a more fuel efficient vehicle, including a fuel efficient non-exempt vehicle. - f) This policy will be revisited annually, and updated as technology evolves. - g) The Fleet Manager is role to be designated by the Mayor.